 T1D virtual sessions for camper parents/caregivers seeking connection, communication, and collaboration.

 Support group for children and young adults (age 25 and under) and their families who have type 1 diabetes.
 Meetings are focused on activities where kids are active and moving while providing parents an opportunity to connect with one another.

-Mindfulness Breath by Breath is an ongoing drop-in class that provides a solid introduction to simple and effective stress reduction methods including various breath and mindfulness practices.
-Classes include mindfulness instruction, movement, relaxation practice and group discussions.
+Mindfulness Breath by Breath is an free online resource that provides a solid introduction to simple and effective stress reduction methods including various breath and mindfulness practices.
+Sessions include mindfulness instruction, movement, and relaxation practice.